General Mills changing Nature Valley labels after lawsuit's pesticide claim

 The settlement came 13 days after a San Francisco jury ordered Monsanto Co to pay a school groundskeeper $289 million after he said his exposure to its RoundUp weedkiller and another glyphosate herbicide caused his non-Hodgkin’s lymphoma.

-Bayer AG, which now owns Monsanto, has said it would appeal the jury’s verdict.
+Bayer AG (BAYGn.DE), which now owns Monsanto, has said it would appeal the jury’s verdict.

 The General Mills lawsuit was one of many accusing food companies of using deceptive labels, including terms such as “natural” that do not have clearly understood meanings, to induce consumers to buy or pay more for their products.